webix-hub/docs/data/api/ui.spreadsheet_combinecells.md

 @params:

-- range		object			the range of cells that should be merged
+- range		object			optional, the range of cells that should be merged